subquery/documentation/docs/subquery_network/community.md

 When the conversation is deeper and requires more thought, we move the conversation to [our Forum](https://forum.subquery.network/).
 Here you will find longer topics, a history of all announcements to Network, and deeper conversation about the direction of the network.
 Feel free to join and start posting at [forum.subquery.network](https://forum.subquery.network/)!

+### Join the Node Operator community

+If you're a Node Operator on the Network, we strongly suggest that you keep up with the latest news, announcements, and tips by joining the following Discord channels:

+- network-announcements
+- network-general
+- network-services-release
+- network-indexer-announcements
+- network-indexer-general

 ## Contributing to Codebases

 SubQuery is open source and open to the community, if you want to contribute (e.g. add a feature, fix a bug, suggest an improvement, or even just fix a typo in our documentation), please review our [contributing guide](../miscellaneous/contributing.md).